 Optimism on a more scientific level still leads to success.
-Our built in positive thoughts ignore divorce statistics and our naive expectations can lead to faulty planning and excessive risk taking.
+Your built in positive thoughts ignore divorce statistics and your naive expectations can lead to faulty planning and excessive risk taking.

 Optimism actually enhances our health and well being, but mild depression is more realistic.
-How do we respond to bad news and good news?
-Tali Sharot says we can change that now, but do we want to?
+How do you respond to bad news and good news?
+Tali Sharot says you can change that now, but do you want to?

 I am planning on doing some meditation videos for you to watch here.
 But for now, this You Tube clip is so well done.
-For anyone that wants to learn how to meditate in just one minute a day ...
+If you want to learn how to meditate in just one minute a day...

 This video is for CFS by Dr. Bruce Campbell.
-I also have CFS and migraines are one of the major symptoms.
-If you substitute the word relapse for migraines - we fit right in.
+I also have CFS, I had migraines first, but migraines are one of the major symptoms.
+If you substitute the word relapse for migraines - you'll fit right in.

 And this one called Seven Non-Drug Treatments for Pain.
 Bruce Campbell

-reminds us that treatments with heat and cold should not be used for
+reminds you that treatments with heat and cold should not be used for

 ice packs until they melt.
 Oops.

-These inspirational videos have great tips like making a not to do list, delegating and getting help and being realistic about house work.
-As migraineurs we need to consider all these things too and not feel guilty.
+These inspirational videos have great tips like making a not to do list, delegating and getting help and being realistic about housework.
+As a migraineur, you need to consider all these things too and not feel guilty.

 This one brings tears to my eyes.
-Bring positive makes a difference, so keep building your resilience muscle with me.
+Being positive makes a difference, so keep building your resilience muscles with me.